-In general, you may take your normal morning medicines with a sip of water.
+You may take your normal morning medicines with a sip of water.

 You will only need to take off your clothes from the waist up.
-Wear comfortable bottom clothing and a top that is easy to take off.
+Wear comfortable clothing and a top that is easy to take off.

-Once you have checked into the G3/3 waiting area a nurse will walk you back to the radiology prep hold area for a brief workup.
+Once you have checked into the G3/3 waiting area a nurse will walk you back to the radiology prep area for a brief workup.

 Questions will be asked about your health history.